AKROGIS/Observer/Observer/Protocol Specification V2.md

 * `units` (o)

 ### `type`
-This property is required and must be one of the follwing strings:
+This property is required and must be one of the following strings:

  * `gps` - locates the observation at the devices GPS location
  * `mapTarget` - locates the observation where the target is on the map